Articles

 “The weak can never forgive.
 Forgiveness is the attribute of the strong.”
 “But, can the strong allow the others to forget that he/she forgave them?”
 (Mahatma Gandhi) Forgiveness is a decision to release feelings of resentment & revenge.
 The offensive act may always remain a part of your life, but forgiveness can lessen its grip…

-• Surrender Judgment
+• Surrender Judgement

 Continuation of Exercise: Focus your attention on something or someone and notice any reaction, mentally or physically.
 If you sometimes experience no response at all when viewing an object or subject, continue with 24.
 Observe those objects or subjects that still lead to a reaction.
 Perform the c2C exhortation on them till there is no…